Crunch time: Finance in a digital world

 Finance technology for CFOs

 From cloud computing and robotics to analytics, artificial intelligence and automation, a new class of digital disruptors is transforming how business gets done.
-Expect these disruptors to have a big impact on the future of finance organizations.
+Expect these disruptors to have a big impact on the future of finance organisations.
 But what exactly will their impact be?
 What is the future of finance in the face of these developments?

 - Digital disruption